 Step 3: Remove the dead stuff

 Now comes the upper body workout: Rake up the dead grass and weeds before you amend the soil.
-Yup, it's got to be done for this reseeding lawn project.
+Yup, it’s got to be done for this reseeding lawn project.

 Step 4: Improve the soil

 Till in the soil conditioners

 Spread the conditioners across the entire lawn.
 Then till them into the soil to a depth of about 5 in.

 Don’t think you can fix bad soil just by adding a few inches of black soil on top of the old.
 Instead, rent a tiller (about $45 per day) to till in the soil conditioners recommended by the soil analysis.

 “Adding good-quality black topsoil over bad soil is like putting chocolate frosting on a stale cake—it doesn’t fix the underlying problem.”